Admissions

 Students may begin applying in July

-International applicants are encouraged to apply early to allow sufficient time to submit all application materials and apply for a U.S. visa if admitted.
+We encourage all applicants to apply early to allow sufficient time to submit all their application materials.

 January-March: Interviews